 When the case settles, it is the judge who determines how much each family member will receive from the settlement.
 The judge tries to make sure that everyone receives a fair share.
 No settlement money can be distributed to anyone until a court order is entered by the judge specifying the payment to each family member.

-Types of Medical Malpractice Wrongful Death Cases
+What are the Types of Medical Malpractice Wrongful Death Cases?

 Michigan wrongful death lawsuits for medical malpractice deaths arise from a number of different types of abuse and neglect.
 These include: